KlaudiuszSoltysik/JoBoard/README.md

 A website where you can search for a job or post an advertisement.
 Made by me using Django, HTML, SASS, Bootstrap and JavaScript.
 # Demonstration:
 ## Functions:
--user can sign in, log in, log out and change his password
+- user can sign in, log in, log out and change his password
--remember me checkbox
+- remember me checkbox
--user can reset password, via email message using link with token leding to change password subpage
+- user can reset password, via email message using link with token leding to change password subpage
--user can't access some of subpages if isn't logged
+- user can't access some of subpages if isn't logged
--2 different types of users have separate roles and can view different subpages
+- 2 different types of users have separate roles and can view different subpages
--depending on role user can add offers with job
+- depending on role user can add offers with job
--user can edit or delete his account and offers
+- user can edit or delete his account and offers
--pop-up messages inform about successfully added offer, logging in etc.
+- pop-up messages inform about successfully added offer, logging in etc.
--filters and sorting offers
+- filters and sorting offers
--required and non-required fields in databases
+- required and non-required fields in databases
 ## Homepage:
 News part API providing with latest business news.